Student and Academic Outcomes

 Consistent with the mission of community outreach, MSU provides dual enrollment opportunities for students from Michigan high schools.
 Dual enrollment at MSU supports Michigan schools and communities by allowing students to enrich their high school curriculum with university courses while earning college credit.

-MSU strives to assure that all students are successful in their educational pursuits.
-When compared to its national peers, MSU ranks in the top quartile for first-year persistence, an indicator of student success.
+MSU strives to ensure that all students are successful and persist in their educational pursuits.
+Over 90 percent of MSU undergraduate students return to continue their education after the first year.
 Student retention rates reported provide the percentage of first-year undergraduate students who entered in the terms listed and returned the following fall.

-MSU strives to assure that all students are successful as they matriculate toward graduation.
-When compared to its national peers, a group that includes the nation’s largest and most prestigious institutions, MSU ranks ahead of the national median for its six-year graduation rate.
+MSU strives to ensure that all students are successful as they progress toward graduation.
+With a graduation rate of almost 80 percent, MSU ranks well ahead of the national median for its six-year graduation rate.
 Six-year graduation rates reflect the percentage of undergraduate students entering in the listed terms who graduate by the given dates.

 As the nation’s pioneer land-grant university, MSU consistently works to assure that students have access to financial aid.
-Not surprisingly, 75 percent of MSU students receive some form of financial aid, with 24 percent of undergraduates receiving Pell Grant support.
-MSU is one of two Big Ten institutions to maintain its population of Pell-eligible students over the last decade.
+About two-thirds of MSU students receive some sort of financial aid and about one-quarter of undergraduate students receive Pell.
 Pell Grant recipients are the number of undergraduate students receiving Pell Grant funding for the given fiscal year.

-Student to faculty rates have improved from 19:1 to 16:1 over the last several years and now approximate the Big Ten median.
+Student to faculty rates have improved from 19:1 to 17:1 over the last several years and now match the Big Ten average.

 MSU is among the leaders in the Big Ten for focusing more of its resources on the mission-critical functions of instruction, research, and public service.
-To this end, MSU also is among the most efficient for the number of students per employee.
 Ratios reflect the number of undergraduate students per each university employee for the given terms.

 Each MSU faculty member is asked to participate in instruction, research, and public service, the core functions of a land-grant university.
 Faculty members are responsible for courses under their purview and dedicate a significant part of their effort toward this end.
 Teaching loads reflect the average number of sections for which a faculty member was responsible during the academic years listed.